BenMilesRocks/4-rolldark-v2/readme.md

 ![Red Green colorblind](/static/assets/documentation/screenshots/colorblind-2.png)

 ## Technologies Used

 ### Languages Used

+This site is built using Python, Javascript, HTML and CSS.

 ### Frameworks, Libraries & Programs Used

+This website is built using Python's [Django](https://www.djangoproject.com/) framework.

+[Django Allauth](https://docs.allauth.org/en/latest/introduction/index.html) was used for security and login details.
+[Django Storages](https://django-storages.readthedocs.io/en/latest/) was used for accessing Amazon Web Services data.
+[Django Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) was used for forms, keeping the layout consistent with the latest version of Bootstrap.

+[Stripe Payments](https://www.stripe.com) was used for payment handling, and [Django Countries](https://pypi.org/project/django-countries/#:~:text=A%20Django%20application%20that%20provides,a%20country%20field%20for%20models.) was used to ensure Country codes matched the accepted values for Stripe.

+The database The site data is stored on a [PostgreSQL](https://www.postgresql.org/) database, using [dj-database-url](https://pypi.org/project/dj-database-url/) to access the database.

 ## Deployment and Local Development